rezozero/starting-blocks/README.md

 response is *partial* it directly initialize `$cont` with the whole response data.
 Every new AJAX response will be appended in the `#ajax-container` HTML section in order to smooth transitions between pages.

+When `ajaxEnabled` is set to true, only links **inside** page-container are binded to load pages asynchronously and make transitions.
+If you want to bind links in a global navigation which **is not inside page-container**, you must extend `AbstractNav` class with your own.
+See our `ExampleNav` class that bind a simple nav links.
+Pay attention that your nav won’t be updated between page changes, and it will be your job to update links.

 To declare a partial DOM section as the `$cont` you must add some classes and data to your HTML tags.